-There are nine alternative models for which some results are presented (Table 19).
+There are nine alternative models for which some results are presented (Table 20).
 Most of these alternative models are easily understood, but two merit more detailed description.

-Table 19: Brief descriptions of nine alternative models run to determine sensitivity to various model assumptions.
+Table 20: Brief descriptions of nine alternative models run to determine sensitivity to various model assumptions.

-Label Description
+Label Description catch-lo/hi Use alternative

-catch-lo/hi Use alternative lower and higher catch histories
+e lower and higher catch histories

-sel-by-area1 Assume that fishery selectivity depends on area, as well as fishing method reweight Age and tag-recapture data reweighted to reduce imbalance in fit to tag-recapture data
+Assume that fishery selectivity depends on area, as well as fishing method sel-by-area1 reweight Age and tag-recapture data reweighted to reduce imbalance in fit to tag-recapture data

-M-lo/hi Replace the assumed value of natural mortality, $M = 0.075 \text{ y}^{-1}$, with lower (0.05) and higher (0.10) values steep-lo/hi Replace the assumed value of stock-recruit steepness, 0.85, with lower (0.7) and higher (0.95) values Replace the base three-stock (and three-area) model with 3 separate one-stock models: one for each area.
+Replace the assumed value of natural mortality, $M = 0.075 \text{ y}^{-1}$, with lower (0.05) and higher (0.10) values M-lo/hi Replace the assumed value of stock-recruit steepness, 0.85, with lower (0.7) and higher (0.95) values steep-lo/hi Replace the base three-stock (and three-area) model with 3 separate one-stock models; one for each area. one-stock1